vdsm/virtual-dsm/readme.md

   * ### How do I change the location of the virtual disk? ###

-    By default it resides inside a docker volume, but you can add these lines to your compose file:
+    By default it resides inside a docker volume, but to store it somewhere else you can add these lines to your compose file:

     ```
     volumes: